Marcokorcak/Cross-Site-Scripting-XSS/README.md

 The image above shows that Alice’s “About Me” section was changed as a result of viewing Samys page

+## Task 5 Explanation
-**Ans:** In this task the objective was to modify the victim’s profile when Samy’s page is visited.
+In this task the objective was to modify the victim’s profile when Samy’s page is visited.
 In order to

 achieve this, JavaScript code was added that will be executed when the victim visits Samy’s profile.
 The